NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1Event.md

 ---

-title: "Rivet::Event"
+title: 'class Rivet::Event'
-summary: "Representation of a HepMC event, and enabler of Projection caching. "
+description: "Representation of a HepMC event, and enabler of Projection caching. "

 ---